 - Weakened Immune System – since HPV is a virus a healthy immune system helps a woman get rid of the HPV infection.

 - Sexually Transmitted Diseases (STDs) – infection with other sexually transmitted diseases like herpes (HSV) can increase the risk.

 Natural Treatment of Abnormal PAP Smears

 The best medicine is always prevention: quit smoking, strengthen your immune system and always use condoms.

-Folic acid helps prevent DNA damage, genetic mutations that can lead to cancer.
+Folic acid helps prevent DNA damage and genetic mutations that can lead to cancer.
 Dysplasia can be treated and prevented with high doses of folic acid.
 However, up to 60% of the population cannot take regular folic acid supplements or folic acid from food and convert it to ACTIVE folic acid.
-Which means that supplementing folic acid does no good and may in fact be harmful.
+Which means that supplementing folic acid does no good and may, in fact, be harmful.
 There is a blood test available to determine if you have this genetic mutation, known as MTHFR.
 To be on the safe side, I always just supplement women with the active form of folic acid, L-5-Methyltetrahydrofolate.